vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m4/task4.1/readme.md

 1) Examine the tree command.
 Master the technique of applying a template, for example, display all files that contain a character c, or files that contain a specific sequence of characters.
 List subdirectories of the root directory up to and including the second nesting level.

+Tree is a tiny program used to recursively list the content of a directory in a tree-like format:

 ```
 sudo tree -f -P 'ho*ts' --prune /